 Can Olive Trees Grow in Zone 6?

-Olives need long warm summers of at least 80 F. (27 C.), along with cool night temperatures of 35-50 F. (2-10 C.) in order to set flower buds.
+Olives need long warm summers of at least 80 degrees F. (27 C.), along with cool night temperatures of 35 to 50 degrees F. (2-10 C.) in order to set flower buds.
 This process is referred to as vernalization.
 While olive trees need to experience vernalization to set fruit, they freeze from extremely cold temperatures.

-While variations in temperature occur within a USDA zone, certainly those in zone 6 are too cold for even the most cold-hardy olive tree.
-Generally, olive trees are only suited to USDA zones 9-11, so sadly, there are no zone 6 olive tree cultivars.
+While variations in temperature occur within a USDA zone, certainly those in zone 6 are too cold for even the most cold hardy olive tree.
+Generally, olive trees are only suited to USDA zones 9 to 11, so sadly, there are no zone 6 olive tree cultivars.

 Growing Zone 6 Olives